kuzmindaniilgit/calculation_space_complex/coplanar_orbit/README.md

  5. The `plot` method - displays a graph, has the parameters:
 - `radius_vector = False` by default. <br>
-The parameter is responsible for displaying radius vectors;
+The parameter is responsible for displaying radius vectors,
 - `dot_engine_start = False` by default. <br>
 The parameter is responsible for displaying the engine start points;

- 6. The `plotly_graph` method - displays an interactive graph using the plotly library;
+ 6. The `pplotly` method - displays an interactive graph using the plotly library;
+ 7. The `polar` method outputs the orbit in polar coordinates using the orbit elements $p,e$ [(check here)](example_connection.ipynb).